apriendeau/go-marathon/README.md

 # Go Marathon

-# An api client for interacting with Mesosphere's Marathon
+### An api client for interacting with Mesosphere's Marathon

+Go Lib for interacting with Mesosphere's Marathon